G-Sivley/pharmacomatics-bootcamp/README.md

 On this website, I would like to provide real life training exercises to sharpen your skills in pharmacy informatics.
 Outside of that I would like to provide an area for informaticists to collaborate to solve problems as a team.

 ##### For all article requests and sponsorship inquiries please reach out to TODO: make email

+## How to run
+1. Git clone the project
+2. cd into project
+3. create virtual environment of your choice
+4. Install python dependencies
+5. cd into front end and run `npm start`